xe1gyq/hamradio/documentation/SoftwareDefinedRadioDefinitions.md

 > Software to turn the RTL2832U into a SDR

 > rtl-sdr DVB-T dongles based on the Realtek RTL2832U can be used as a cheap SDR, since the chip allows transferring the raw I/Q samples to the host, which is officially used for DAB/DAB+/FM demodulation.
 The possibility of this has been discovered by Eric Fry (​History and Discovery of RTLSDR).
-Antti Palosaari has not been involved in development of rtl-sdr. []()
+Antti Palosaari has not been involved in development of rtl-sdr. [osmocomSDR rtl-sdr](http://sdr.osmocom.org/trac/wiki/rtl-sdr)

 ## gr-osmosdr